-In the present study with B. subtilis W23 H13CO3--labelling experiments were monitored by elemental analysis-isotope ratio mass spectrometry (EA-IRMS) of total biomass and by GC-MS of amino acids to show an example of how to assign main (unlabelled) organic substrates on this basis.
-Subsequently, H13CO3--labelling experiments with a natural microbial community from groundwater were conducted to provide a proof-of-principle that this approach indeed opens a new avenue to elucidate substrate usages in complex environmental samples.
+ratio mass spectrometry (EA-IRMS) of total biomass and by gas chromatography-mass spectrometry (GC-MS) of amino acids to show an example of how to assign main (unlabelled) organic substrates on this basis.
+Subsequently, $H^{13}CO_3^{-}$ -labelling experiments with a natural microbial community from groundwater were conducted to provide a proof of principle that this approach indeed opens a new avenue to elucidate substrate usages in complex environmental samples.